clojure-expectations/simple-expectations/README.md

 # simple-expectations

-using a expectations.CustomPred gives you better failure reports when things go poorly.
+using an expectations.CustomPred gives you better failure reports when things go poorly.

 ## Output